USFCA-MSDS/MSDS-631-GenAI/README.md

 Generative AI explores the creation of models capable of generating new content, spanning images, text, music, and beyond.
 This course delves into the core concepts, methods, and applications of generative deep learning, offering both theoretical foundations and practical skills.

+## Course Objectives

+- Understand the foundational concepts and methods in generative deep learning.
+- Implement and train various generative models, including VAEs, autoregressive models, and graph neural networks.
+- Apply generative models to diverse domains, such as music generation, world modeling, and multimodal data synthesis.
+- Gain practical experience in generative AI through hands-on projects and exercises.

+## Learning Outcomes

+By the end of this course, students should be able to:

+- Explain the principles and algorithms of generative deep learning models.
+- Implement and train generative models using PyTorch.
+- Apply generative models to create novel content across different domains.
+- Analyze and evaluate the performance of generative models for specific tasks and datasets.

 ## Course Content (Subject to Change)

 - Introduction to Generative Modeling